 EU-Jordan relations are governed by the Association Agreement (which entered into force in 2002).
-In tune with the EU's new ENP strategy2, the Partnership for Democracy and Shared Prosperity3 and the objective of the EU's development policy4 the partnership aims to
+In tune with the EU's new ENP strategy, the Partnership for Democracy and Shared

-2 A new response to a changing Neighbourhood, COM (2011) 303, 25 May 2011 encourage political, economic and social reform towards good governance, consolidation of democracy and sustainable and inclusive growth as a prerequisite to deepening bilateral relations and integration.
+&lt;sup>2 A new response to a changing Neighbourhood, COM (2011) 303, 25 May 2011

+Prosperity and the objective of the EU's development policy the partnership aims to encourage political, economic and social reform towards good governance, consolidation of democracy and sustainable and inclusive growth as a prerequisite to deepening bilateral relations and integration.